canonical/praecepta/en/index.md

 ### Angled brackets

-**You can use a right angled bracket > for navigating menu items with multiple steps**
+You can use a right angled bracket > for navigating menu items with multiple steps.

 For example: